viplove11/Advanced-Cart-System/README.md

 5. After the transaction is complete, further scanning of RFID tags will display a "Not Applicable" message.

 ## Author
-This project was created by [Viplove Parsai].
+This project was created by Viplove Parsai.

 ## License
 This project is licensed under the [MIT License](LICENSE).